Resources for your personal introspection that

 Heart & Chest: Qigong Heart Health-0:19 / 15 min Heart Health

-Shoulders: Shoulders Yoga / Neck and Shoulders Stretching
+Qigong Neck & Shoulders Yoga/ Neck and Shoulders Stretching

 Back & Spine: